Avihuoshri/EvilTwinAttack/README.md

 # Created by Avihu, Daniel and Din.

 For educational Purposes only! we take no responsibility/liability of any kind from the use of this program.
-Dont use this program on any network that isn't yours.
+Dont use this program on any network that isn't yours and use at your own risk.

 Explaination:
 For our final project in Ariel University we have created a hacking tool based on the "evil-twin attack" concept.